brianwalczak/Bitwarden-Auto-Backup-Manager/README.md

 ## Installation
 To install the Bitwarden Auto-Backup Manager, simply visit our <a href='https://github.com/BrianWalczak/Bitwarden-Auto-Backup-Manager/releases'>releases page</a> and download the Windows executable.
 Then, launch the app and configure your settings to enable automatic backups on your device.

-We communicate directly with the Bitwarden API to get the latest update of your encrypted Bitwarden vault and save it as a backup with your Bitwarden Desktop configurations.
+We communicate directly with the Bitwarden API to get the latest update of your encrypted Bitwarden vault and save it as a backup with your Bitwarden Desktop configurations (using the active account on the Bitwarden Desktop app).

 ## Credits/Authors
 This project was made possible by utilizing the following dependencies: